gyulanemeth/bluefox.email/email-sending-concepts/smtp.md

 SMTP is used for sending emails.
 IMAP and POP3 are used for retrieving emails from a server to your device.
 Most email clients use SMTP to send and IMAP or POP3 to receive.

 ### Why do emails sometimes get stuck in the outbox?
-Common reasons include incorrect SMTP settings, authentication failures, network issues, or recipient's server unavailability.
+Common reasons include incorrect SMTP settings, authentication failures, network issues, or the recipient's server unavailability.
 Check your configuration and internet connection if you encounter this problem.

 ## Related Concepts